Michael Collins (astronaut): Director of the National Air and Space Museum

 In addition to cost pressure, there was also severe time pressure, as the museum was scheduled to open on July 4, 1976, as part of celebrations of the upcoming United States Bicentennial.
-The design by architect Gyo Obata of the St. Louis firm Hellmuth Obata & Kassabaumof aimed to harmonize the new museum with the other ones on the National Mall, so the exteriors were faced with Tennessee marble to match the façade of the National Gallery of Art.
+The design by architect Gyo Obata of the St. Louis firm Hellmuth Obata & Kassabaum aimed to harmonize the new museum with the other ones on the National Mall, so the exteriors were faced with Tennessee marble to match the façade of the National Gallery of Art.
 Gilbane Building Company was awarded the construction contract.
 Everything was fast-tracked.
 Contracts were awarded as soon as each component of the design was complete.
 This allowed the first contract to be awarded within five months of the start of design.
 The design was completed in just nine months, and all contracts were awarded within a year of the start of design.

 Ground was broken on the new museum on November 20, 1972.
 The building was built horizontally rather than vertically, as is the norm, so that work on the interiors could proceed concurrently.
-Overseeing construction was but a part of Collins' task: he also had to hire museum staff, oversee the creation of exhibits, and launch the Museum's Center for Earth and Planetary Studies, a new division devoted to research and analysis of lunar and planetary spacecraft data.
+Overseeing construction was but a part of Collins' task: he also had to hire museum staff, oversee the creation of exhibits, and launch the museum's Center for Earth and Planetary Studies, a new division devoted to research and analysis of lunar and planetary spacecraft data.
 Collins described the project as "a monumental effort" in which "individual creativity combined with dedicated teamwork and plain hard work".

 The museum was completed on budget, and opened three days ahead of schedule on July 1, 1976.
 President Gerald Ford presided over the formal opening ceremony.
 Over one million visitors passed through its doors in the first month, and it quickly established itself as one of the world's most popular museums, averaging between eight and nine million visitors per annum over the next two decades.
 Visitors entering saw Columbia in the Milestones of Flight Hall, along with the Wright Flyer, the Spirit of St. Louis and Glamorous Glennis.